desmos-labs/desmos/docs/developers/overview.md

 * A **comment** is a post that has been liked to a parent post.

-* A **like** is a kind of reaction that allows users to express a positive interest on a specific post.
+* A **reaction** is the way that allows users to express a feeling on a specific post.

-* An **unlike** is the action that the user performs when he wants to remove a like from a previously liked post.
+* A **profile** contains a series of (personal) data associated to an account that a user can create on the chain.

 * A **session** is the current method that we use in order to associate an external chain account to a Desmos account.
 This methodology will be completely removed and replace with [IBC](https://cosmos.network/docs/spec/ibc/) once it is stable and ready for production.